tob-har/one_sample_osc/README.md

 Pure Data 0.50 or later is necessary.
 Pure Data 0.50.2 recommended.
 The abstracionts are documented in the corresponding help files and all inlets and outlets are also labelled and described within the abstraction.

-Both abstractions feature controll over:
+Both abstractions feature control over:

 - Input Volume (range 0-1)
 - Input Gain (range 1-20)